 In 2010, W.A.G.E. initiated a Certification program that recognizes non-profits that follow an advised 'best-practices' model and demonstrate a history of, and commitment to, paying artist fees that meet a minimum payment standard.
 W.A.G.E.
 Certification is a voluntary program.
 Organizations choosing to be certified are those that have made a commitment to operate ethically in relation to artists and wish to have this commitment acknowledged by their community.

 W.A.G.E.
-Certification signals to artists not only a guarantee that they will be compensated for their work, but also that the arts organization stands in solidarity with them as part of an equitable community, no matter their speculative value or material practice.
-Beyond strengthening the relationship between artists and institutions, W.A.G.E.
+Certification signals to artists not only a guarantee that they will be compensated for their work, but also that an organization stands in solidarity with them as part of an equitable community, no matter their speculative value or material practice.
+Beyond strengthening the relationship between artists and non-profit organizations, W.A.G.E.
 Certification sends a strong signal to other organizations that the practice of non-payment is neither acceptable, nor inevitable.

 W.A.G.E.
 Certification is currently being developed into a comprehensive policy, its core principles and fee schedule will be available here